• HOME

 Chemistry-Based Evaluation of Combustion Properties

-Evaluating combustion properties based on high-temperature kinetic experiments and detailed chemical kinetic modeling
+Evaluating combustion properties based on high-temperature kinetic experiments and detailed chemical kinetic mechanism

 • Oxidation and combustion of flammable gases